Leave Older Virgins Like Yvonne Orji Alone

 “Yvonne Orji has never tried to preach about virginity to anyone, she has only talked about her own journey,” agrees X User @Rimzzzeee , “I think it is quite mean-spirited to clown her for her own beliefs/choices that are not harming anyone.
 We talk about how people’s choices should not affect us.
 This is it.”

 Black women can’t seem to catch a break regardless of what we choose or don’t choose to do with our bodies.
-Lori Harvey’s history of serial dating celebrities, for example, has also been scrutinised, mocked and judged.
+Lori Harvey’s history of serial dating celebrities, for example, has also been scrutinized, mocked, and judged.
 It begs the question, does society simply have a problem with Black women’s bodily autonomy?

 While many respect Yvonne’s choice to wait until marriage — even if they are not abstinent themselves — it’s clear that there is still a long way to go before this personal decision is accepted and respected in wider society.
 I hope that we can get to a place in wider society where one’s choice to abstain from sex, whether for faith or other reasons, is something that is not just accepted but celebrated.